-Small animal internal medicine looks at the interior of your pet’s body to diagnose, treat, and manage certain health conditions and diseases.
+Small animal internal medicine looks at the inside of your pet’s body to diagnose, treat, and manage certain health conditions and diseases.
 Some aspects of internal medicine are included in your pet’s normal well care, just like when you go to the doctor.
 However, other internal medicine elements may be recommended if your pet becomes ill or is diagnosed with a health problem.

 - Changes in eating, decreased appetite